 The SBA’s most popular loan program is the 7(a) loan for small businesses.
 The 7(a) loan provides financial assistance for entrepreneurs starting a new business or acquiring, operating, or expanding an existing business.
 The loans must be approved by the SBA.

-Of the 1,575,141 businesses approved for a 7(a) loan, over 108,000 of these businesses were franchise concepts representing roughly 7% of approved loans.
-There were 506 NAICS classifications for businesses that were franchises and many of the NAICS categories did not accurately reflect the nature of the franchise business.
-Also, many of the franchises had different NAICS classifications for each individual loan.
-Therefore, Vetted Biz recategorized the franchises by 14 industries that more accurately reflect the business nature of the franchise.
-Listed you can find how many loans were approved for each industry.
+Of the 567,734 businesses approved for a 7(a) loan, over 50,466 of these businesses were Businesses owned and operated by separate entities or investors through contracts with the parent company… concepts representing roughly 8.8% of approved loans, while the remaining 517,000 loans, were those issued to non-franchised businesses.
+There were 1,779 total NAICS classifications for all businesses and many of the NAICS categories did not accurately reflect the nature of each business.
+Also, many of the businesses these loans were previously issued to had different NAICS classifications for each individual loan.
+Therefore, the Vetted Biz analytics team recategorized these businesses by 14 industries that more accurately reflect the business nature of the concept.
+Listed below you can find how many loans were approved for each industry.

-Total SBA 7(a) loans for franchises and industries from 1991-2019 excluding loans not disbursed (Cancelled and Commit Loan Status)
+Adjusted Total SBA 7(a) loans for businesses and industries from 2010-2019 excluding loans not disbursed (Cancelled and Commit Loan Status)

-Further analysis was conducted by franchise industry of SBA loans for franchises based on the loan status.
+Further analysis was conducted by business industry based on the loan status.
 The following loan status categories are listed below.
-Please note the most important loan statuses to understand in this analysis are ‘Paid In Full’ and ‘Charged Off.’
+Please note the most important loan statuses to understand in this analysis are ‘Paid In Full’ and ‘Charged Off’.

 The best loan status reflecting financial health of the franchise is Paid in Full, as the business has already paid off the loans and all interest.
 In contract, the worst loan status is Charged Off, as the loan has defaulted and further collection of debt is doubtful.
 The SBA recognizes this as a loss and removes the account from its active accounts receivable.

-Vetted Biz reviewed the 108,000+ franchises that were approved for the SBA 7(a) loan from 1991-2019.
-Of the businesses that were not exempt, most franchises had a Paid in Full loan status, while only 12% of franchises were Charged Off.
-This breakdown demonstrates the overall strength of franchises’ operation despite economic downturns.
+Vetted Biz reviewed the 567,734 businesses that were approved for the SBA 7(a) loan from 2010-2019.
+Of the businesses that were not exempt, most businesses had a Paid In Full loan status, while only 3.93% of businesses were Charged Off.
+This breakdown demonstrates the overall strength of these small business operations despite recent economic downturns.

 SBA Loan Status per Industry